digdan/orchis/readme.md

 4. **Inputs & Outputs**

 Job can accept inputs, and can also return results as outputs.
-Flows can have custom outputs defined for when the flow is ran as a job.
+Flows can have custom outputs defined for when the flow is ran as a nested job.

 ```
    name: MySampleFlow